paambaati/fold-backend-assignment/README.md

     Had to adjust/re-adjust the fine-grained access policies so that CloudFormation would agree to spin up the domain.

 2. Write core logic to filter DMS public schema updates and write them to OpenSearch as documents (~ 2 hours).

+3. Figure out how to cross-join data across indexes (~1 hour).

+    SNAG: Some of the documentation is out of date, but from what I can gather, for cross-index join queries to work (previously called relationships to model, well, relationships), looks like a mapping should be set up – https://www.elastic.co/guide/en/elasticsearch/reference/current/joining-queries.html

+    Looks like I might not have enough time to do this.

+4. Record demo video.